Shonku/Coursera_GetCleanData_Project/CodeBook.md

 ## About R script - run_analysis.R

 The R code "run_analysis.R" performs the 5 following steps (as required in the assignment).
 The step numbers are commented in the code.
+(Note: README.md file in the repository (same as this CodeBook) lists details to run the code.)

 * Step 1: Merging the training and the test sets to create one data set.
 	* Step 1.1 Reading the training tables.
 	* Step 1.2 Reading testing tables